 Next time update your browser before browsing the web!

 A particularly tricky element of the “Save Yourself” email sextortion scam is that the victim’s real password for one of their accounts is provided in the message.
 Of course, this adds some extra persuasiveness to the ruse, making it look like the sender has actually hacked the device.
 However, there is a more prosaic explanation to it.
 Perpetrators can buy databases of leaked user credentials in the cybercriminal underground, also known as the Dark Web.
 These details could have been stolen as a result of breaches that affected major Internet services in the past.
 Therefore, don’t be misguided by the indication of a password in the email.

 One more flavor of the “Save Yourself” stratagem is that there might be some malware involvement in it, although not the type mentioned by the extortionists.
 Some people have reported an influx of these emails after clicking an enticing banner ad on a website.
 Perhaps this is a coincidence, but the fact is worth being aware of.
 The ties between potentially harmful ads and such emails are unclear and haven’t been verified so far, but there is a small chance that some offending code may actually sneak into systems this way and somehow facilitate the scam.
 One way or another, the top piece of advice in regards to these messages is not to fall for the extortion and never pay anything to the black hats.
 Another tip is to check the system for viruses and other forms of bad code, just to be on the safe side for good.

-The extermination of malicious entities that may accompany the “Save Yourself” sextortion scam can be efficiently accomplished with reliable security software.
+The extermination of “Save Yourself” malware can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.